wutalk/learngo/README.md

-# kafka-go
-kafka example of golang
+# learing examples of golang
-some other examples, maybe need to move to a general repo.
+starting with kafka-go, but also have some other examples, maybe need to move to a general repo.